 There are three important steps in the lipofilling procedure:

 1- Liposuction.
 The subcutaneous fat tissue is harvested using the liposuction device and specific cannulas to avoid major trauma to the harvested cell populations.
 VASER Liposelection applies a mild ultrasound energy to the fat in the area to be harvested and in order to loosen and disrupt their attachments.
 Liposuction is then performed applying gentle aspiration on the fat tissue in order to avoid major cellular disruption and disintegration.
 Liposuction of the harvested cells is made under specific pressure to keep them viable.

 2- Centrifugation.
 Once enough fat tissue or is harvested, the next step is performed to increase their survival rate in their new environment.
 This is the centrifugation of the fat tissue.
 After the centrifugation, three layers are obtained out of which the middle layer is the concentrated lipoaspirate material and only the middle layer is used for injection or lipofilling.

-3- Lipofilling.
-The last step is the actual lipofilling procedure.
-The middle layer of the centrifuged fat tissue is collected and is injected.
+3- Fat Grafting.
+The last step is the actual lipofilling procedure, fat grafting.
+The top layer of the centrifuged fat tissue is collected and is injected.
 For the lipofilling procedure a specific range of cannulas available each of them with specific designs targeting different parts of the body.